-1. Connect LPS Communication Cables:

-- a.
-Remove the 2 cover plate (2 thumbscrews) from the cinema projector's baseplate in the LVPS compartment. - b.
-Connect one end of the RS-232 cable to the port labeled RS232.
-Route the cable up through the opening in the cinema projector's baseplate into the LVPS compartment.
-Connect the other end of the RS-232 cable to the port labeled RS232 in the LVPS compartment. - c.
+- 1. Connect the LPS Communication Cables: - a.
+Remove the 2 cover plate thumbscrews from the projector's baseplate in the LVPS compartment. - b.
+Connect one end of the RS232 cable to the port on the LPS labeled RS232.
+Route the cable up through the opening in the projector's baseplate into the LVPS compartment.
+Connect the other end of the RS232 cable to the port labeled RS232 in the LVPS compartment. - c.
 Connect one end of the Interlock cable to the port on the LPS labeled Interlocks.
-Route the cable up through the opening in the cinema projector's baseplate that you routed the RS-232 cable.
+Route the cable up through the opening in the projector's baseplate that you ran the RS232 cable.
 Connect the other end of the Interlock cable to the port labeled Interlock in the LVPS compartment.

 - 2. Connect the Lamp Leads: - a.
-Open the LVPS access door and remove the four hex screws from the safety cage front panel.
+Open the LVPS access door and use a 3 mm driver to remove the four M4 hex head screws from the safety cage front panel.
 Lift the front panel over the igniter. - b.
 Loosen the 6 screws to remove the LPS side panel. - c.
 Route the cables through the strain reliefs in the LPS cover. - d.
-Connect the positive (+) and negative (-) lamp leads to the terminals on the LPS using a torque setting of 14ft/lbs (20N/m).
-DANGER!
-In order to prevent a fire hazard ensure the DC leads are connected with the correct polarity and fastened to the torque setting specified. - e.
+Connect the positive (+) and negative (-) lamp leads to the terminals on the LPS. - e.
 Tighten the strain reliefs. - f.
-Route the positive and negative leads from the LPS through the two strain reliefs in the cinema projector's baseplate.
+Route the positive and negative leads from the LPS through the two strain reliefs in the projector base-plate.

-A CAUTION When connecting the high current lamp leads between the LPS and the Igniter make sure the black (-) power cable (cathode lead) is securely connected with the washers and lock washers properly in place and tighten to 175 inch-lbs, 14 ft-lbs or 20Nm at both ends to prevent them from coming loose.
+ACAUTION When connecting the high current lamp leads between the LPS and the Igniter make sure the black (-) power cable (cathode lead) is securely connected with the washers and lock washers properly in place and tighten to 175 inch-lbs, 14 ft-lbs or 20Nm at both ends as to prevent them from coming loose.

 - g.
 Connect the negative (-) black lamp lead to the negative (-) igniter terminal, left terminal.
 Connect the positive (+) red lamp lead to the positive (+) igniter terminal, right terminal.
 CAUTION!
 When tightening the positive and negative leads, do not tighten to the point that the brackets start to bend.
 Use an adjustable wrench to support the brackets when tightening. - h.
 Tighten the strain reliefs. - i.
 Replace the igniter safety cage. - 3.
 Move the AC Input Line Voltage switch in the upper-left corner of the LPS to the left if you are using a 200 VAC supply, or right if you are using a 400 VAC supply. - 4.
-Connect the AC directly to the LPS with an AC Input Terminal Block that is correct for your region.
+Use an AC Input Terminal Block that is correct for your region to connect the AC directly to the LPS.
 CAUTION!
-Use an appropriately sized strain relief connector with the knockout plate provided to ensure adequate environmental sealing and to prevent the cable from accidentally being torn out. - For North America, Japan and most of Central/South America (190-208 VAC):

-Wire Phase 1, 2, 3 and Ground

-• For Europe, (380-415 VAC):
+Use an appropriately sized strain relief connector with the knockout plate provided to ensure adequate environmental sealing and to prevent the cable from accidentally being torn out. - For North America, Japan, Korea and most of Central/South America (200-230 VAC): Wire Phase 1, 2, 3 and Ground - For Europe and China (380-415 VAC):